An Overview of Anxiety Disorders in Veterans

 - Being irritable

-- Difficulty concentrating, and/or memory loss
+- Difficulty concentrating, and/or mild memory loss.

 - Physical pain in the neck, shoulders, and back